divyank-jain-singhvi/Matrix-Calculator/README.md

   </tr>
   <tr>
     <td>a + A Button</td>
-    <td>It gives a Addition of two matrix which we given as input</td>
+    <td>It gives an Addition of two matrices which we given as input</td>
   </tr>
   <tr>
     <td>a - A Button</td>
-    <td>It gives a Subtraction of two matrix which we given as input</td>
+    <td>It gives a Subtraction of two matrices which we given as input</td>
   </tr>
   <tr>
     <td>a * A Button</td>
-    <td>It gives a Multiplication of two matrix which we given as input</td>
+    <td>It gives a Multiplication of two matrices which we given as input</td>
   </tr>
   <tr>
     <td>n-Input</td>
-    <td>It takes a input for a scalar Multiplication</td>
+    <td>It takes an input for a scalar Multiplication</td>
   </tr>
   <tr>
     <td>Scalar Multiplication of n.a/td>
-    <td>It give s a scalar multiplication of matrix of a using numeric value n</td>
+    <td>It gives s a scalar multiplication of matrix of a using numeric value n</td>
   </tr>
  </table>

+# Overview
+Benefit of this project is to Make Calculation Easy to decrease the time taken to solve the complex problem of this program.So as we know the normal calculator in the system can't do MAtrix multiplication and we provide easy as pleasant to eye GUI Interface in this project

 # :film_strip: SCREENSHOTS:
 ## Desktop: